 Charleston Eats: Seafood

 167 Raw They call it an Oyster Bar but it is so much more than that.
-Yes, there is always oysters but also ceviche, poke, a New England Lobster Roll, Po’Boys and more.
+Yes, there are always oysters but also ceviche, poke, a New England Lobster Roll, Po’Boys, and more.
 There are only 18 seats, and they do not take reservations but buckle up and wait for an opening.
-167 is a must stop if you love well made, yet straightforward and delicious seafood.
+167 is a must-stop if you love well-made, yet straightforward and delicious seafood.

 Charleston Eats: Brunch